MrWillTurner/williams_blog/content/post/Create a remote and automated installation of XCP-ng.md

 In the first part of the file, there are two variables:
 - The IP address that the VM will take on the local network
-- The network interface that the VM will take on the machine which it runs These variables were created to make it easier to change the configuration to reflect the network and PC setup of other people.
+- The network interface that the VM will take on the machine which it runs These variables were created to make it easier to change the configuration to reflect the network and PC setup of other people.<br><br>

 The rest of the file defies the VM that Vagrant creates:
 - Use the image "gyptazy/ubuntu22.04-arm64" as the OS